android/ndk-samples/hello-libs/README.md

 Introduction
 ------------
 This sample uses the [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with external library support.
-It shows you how to:
+It demos how to:

 * include a pre-built static library (gmath) in your app
 * include a pre-built shared library (gperf) in your app